rig0/desktop-agent/README.md

 ## Notes

 - The Wiki section is being actively worked on.
-- App is currently getting ready for release and has alot of moving parts.
+- App is currently getting ready for release and has a lot of moving parts.
 Hold for a release (soon tm)